Traceability and alternative tanning methods unlock new and improved approaches for leather

 • Promoting the ecological sustainability of livestock production methods

 The leather footprint associated with manufacturing is also prioritized at Gucci.
 An important part of our commitment for sustainable best practices is linked to industrial-scale tanning processes and we promote metal or chrome free tanning as an alternative to traditional methods.
 Overall, it offers a greener solution by reducing chemical and water consumption, reducing and/or reusing the waste and by-products from tanning and manufacturing, as well as saving on energy and the associated greenhouse gas emissions too.
 We began using metal-free leather back in 2015 when we launched a pilot for three iconic Gucci bag and wallet collections.
-We have scaled up metal-free leather from 0.2% since then to 22% of our total leather production in 2019, with a goal to achieve 100% metal or chrome free tanning by 2025.
+We have scaled up metal-free leather from 0.2% since then to 26% of our total leather production in 2020 and 40% in 2021, with a goal to achieve 100% metal or chrome free tanning by 2025.